dotnetcore/Home/README.md

 # .NET Core Community Home

-.NET Core Community (means .net's central community, referred to as NCC) is an unofficial, non-profit open source community based on the .NET technology stack.
-It was organized by [LIU Haoyang](https://github.com/liuhaoyang), [HE Zhenxi](https://github.com/utilcore), [XIE Yang](https://github.com/kiler398), LOU Yu and [Alex LEWIS](https://github.com/alexinea) co-initiated the construction in mid-2016, with the participation of colleagues in the community.
+.NET Core Community (referred to as NCC) is an unofficial, non-profit open source community based on the .NET technology stack.
+It was established in mid-2016 by a group of young people in conjunction with nearly 100 .NET developers.
 We hope that through our efforts, we can make the .NET ecosystem more exciting.

 - Github: https://github.com/dotnetcore
 - Gitee: https://gitee.com/dotnetcore
 - Website: https://www.dotnetcore.xyz
-- QQ Group: 436035237
-- WeChat Group: _Consult in the CORE QQ Group_
 - Reddit Community: [r/TheNCC](https://www.reddit.com/r/TheNCC/)

 ## The History of NCC